 | Tenant role after restore | Primary tenant, which is the primary database. | Standby tenant, which is the standby database. |

-For backup and restoration partners that have been certified with OceanBase Database, see Industry partners.
+For a backup and restore partner that has been certified with OceanBase Database, see Industry partners.

 References